Denied Insurance Benefits? Understanding Insurance Fair Conduct Act (IFCA) Basics

 If you have an accident, you’ll want the peace of mind that your insurance company isn’t going to stiff you and not respond to your claim.
-The Insurance Fair Conduct Act (IFCA) protects policy owners and bestows upon them certain rights with insurance companies they hold policies with.
+The Insurance Fair Conduct Act (IFCA) is a statute that protects policy owners, also known as insureds, and bestows upon them certain rights with insurance companies they hold policies with.
+The statute outlines the legal standards and practices insurance companies must follow to avoid bad faith claims.
+The IFCA protects first party claimants, typically policyholders who file claims directly with their insurer.
+Under the statute, a party claimant is generally the policyholder or first party claimant who has been unreasonably denied coverage or benefits.
 Before we take a deeper dive into how this can help you as a consumer and policyholder, let’s go ahead and look at what makes the IFCA tick.

 Who is Protected by the IFCA?

-If you have an insurance policy (excluding health insurance – that is protected by another piece of legislation), then you are protected by the IFCA.
-If your house floods and your flood insurance company dodges your calls for months, you would be eligible to pursue a class action lawsuit due to their act of bad faith.
+If your house floods and your flood insurance company dodges your calls for months, you would be eligible to pursue a class action lawsuit due to their act of bad faith under this law.
+The IFCA also works in conjunction with other insurance regulations to further protect policyholders.

 Although this does offer the insured some protection against their insurance companies, it isn’t a total shield from unfairness from insurance companies, as bad faith or unreasonable coverage will have to be proven in court and partial denial or disagreement with claim value is always an option.